 This project has been funded with support from the European Commission.
-This publication reflects the views only of the authors, and the Commission Erasmus+ cannot be held responsible for any use which may be made of the information contained therein.
+This publication reflects the views only of the authors, and the Commission Erasmus Finis publication reneats the views only of the data of the cannot be held responsible for any use which may be made of the information contained therein.